operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/testing-guide.md

 ## Getting started

 ### Requirements
-To begin, you sould have:
+To begin, you should have:

 - The latest version of the [operator-sdk](https://github.com/operator-framework/operator-sdk) installed.
 - Docker installed and running